-Each year the Board office notifies the American College of Obstetricians and Gynecologists and the American Congress of Obstetricians and Gynecologists of the names and addresses of the Diplomates certified in that year.
-A list of the names is also sent to the American Board of Medical Specialties with the request that they be included in the next issue of the Directory of Certified Obstetrician-Gynecologists.
+Each year the ABOG office notifies the American College of Obstetricians and Gynecologists and the American Congress of Obstetricians and Gynecologists of the names and addresses of the Diplomates certified in that year.
+A list of the names is also sent to the American Board of Medical Specialties (ABMS) with the request that they be included in the ABMS Database that includes displays in Certification Matters[TM] and ABMS Solutions products that are used for primary source verification (PSV) of certification by various stakeholders.
 Diplomate status may also be provided to other organizations, government agencies and the lay public.
 Candidates must sign a statement acknowledging this fact at the time of the Certifying Examination.